MichalKaleta/Instant-YT-playlist/README.md

-# YT_PArty
+# YT_Party
-Make an instant youtube playlist and change it dynamicly without stoping videos <br />
+Search for YouTube videos, add them to instant playlist and change it dynamicly without stoping videos in the same window<br />
 <img src='./public/screenshot2.png' />
 <br />